 It grows about 8 inches tall and wide, producing an exotic variety of colors.
 For example, the Spitfire Rex begonia displays reddish-pink leaves accented with silver and green hues.

 Tornado rex begonia is known for its green leaves tipped with splashes of purple and silver.

-Most growers widely cultivate the plants because they are hardy and long-lasting.
+Most growers widely cultivate plants because they are hardy and long-lasting.
 Rex begonias grow best in tropical and semitropical climates.

 Friendship plants are known for their quilted leaves that are deeply veined and dimpled.
 The leaves have a striking bronze accent with an oval shape.

-A popular variety of the plant is the Moon Valley Pilea with deep layers.
+A popular variety of plant is the Moon Valley Pilea with deep layers.
 Almost all cultivars have bushy leaves with a bright green appearance and distinctive veins.

 The plants do best in abundant sunlight and are positioned a few feet from windows.
 The friendship plant likes well-draining soil.